yeluru/question-bank-rest-service/README.md

-#rest-examples/question-bank-rest-service
 #Simple Rest Service using Java, Postgres.

+This example mimics question bank service where a subject will have 1 or more topics, a topic will have 1 or more questions.
 Pre-requisites: git, maven, java, tomcat, postgres Step 1: check out the code git clone https://github.com/yeluru/rest-examples